sylefeb/Silice/learn-silice/README.md

 Running the design with and without the modifier (comment or remove `<@cpu_clock>`), we see that it's twice as fast with it: The IceStick runs at 12 MHz by default and the PLL makes the design go twice as fast at 25 MHz!

 > Is the sky the limit?
 Nope, because if you look at NextPNR's report, it tells us `Info: Max frequency for clock '__main._w_pll_unnamed_0_clock_out_$glb_clk': 178.76 MHz`.
 So we could run at up to 178 MHz but not faster or the design would glitch (well, in reality there is a bit of margin, and this even depends on operating temperature!).

+> **Troubleshooting:** if you use a different board you may get an error such as `binding 'clock_in': wrong binding point`.
+That is because the imported PLL file is using a different name for the clock inputs/outpts.
+Open the PLL Verilog file to check the names and adjust the example above accordingly.

 ___
 ### T14: inouts